DJ-Basilan/djbasilan.github.io/UK_Crime_Big_Data_Analysis/README.md

 ### --- This report was developed in Python on Jupyter Notebook ---

-- Simply put, this folder only contains one Jupyter Notebook file which consists of the 'Big Data Analysis on Crime Data' report.
+- This directory only contains one Jupyter Notebook file which consists of the 'Big Data Analysis on Crime Data' report.